 - The Ultimate Guide to Cross Platform App Development Frameworks

-- Flutter vs. React Native vs. Xamarin – Find the Right Framework for You
+- React Native vs. Xamarin – Find the Right Framework for You

 The web server is responsible for storing, processing, distributing static and dynamic content and pages to users as either a website or an app.
 Common back-end web servers include Apache, Nginx and IIS.